cusanovichlab/txciatac/README.md

 # scidropatac
-### The scripts used in this repo are saved in 'pkgs', and samplesheets are saved in 'samplesheets'
+### The scripts used in this repo are saved in 'pkgs', samplesheets are saved in 'samplesheets', and pbs files are saved in 'pbs'
 ## Generate FASTQ files
 ```
 OUTDIR=/PATH/To/OUTDIR